MikeChan-HK/Gemini-agent-example/README.md

-Certainly!
-Below is a sample `README.md` file for your GitHub project **MikeChan-HK/Gemini-agent-example**.
-Feel free to customize it further to suit your project's specifics:

----

 # Gemini Agent Example

 This repository demonstrates how to use Google's **Gemini** AI model in an application.
-Gemini is a powerful language model that excels in various tasks, including text generation, chatbots, and more.
+Gemini is a powerful language model that excels in various tasks, including text generation, chatbots, and more. most importantly.... it's free!!!!

 ## Getting Started